-In accordance with section 108(c) of the Act, Council will give consideration to collaboration with other Councils and public bodies or utilise Collaborative Procurement Arrangements, when procuring goods, services and works in order to take advantage of economies of scale.
+In accordance with section 108(c) of the Act, Council will give consideration to collaboration with other Councils and public bodies or utilise Collaborative Procurement Arrangements (including Agency and State Government Purchasing Panels), when procuring goods, services and works in order to take advantage of economies of scale.
 Council Staff should consider any opportunities for Collaborative Procurement in relation to a procurement process undertaken by Council.

-In accordance with section 109 (2) of the Act, the Chief Executive Officer must ensure that any report to the Council that recommends entering into a procurement agreement includes information in relation to any opportunities for collaboration with other Councils or public bodies which may be available.
+In accordance with section 109 (2) of the Act, the Chief Executive Officer must ensure that any report to the Council that recommends entering into a procurement agreement includes information in relation to any opportunities for collaboration with other Councils, agencies, State Government Purchasing Panels or public bodies which may be available.

 When procurement is being planned, due diligence should be undertaken to evaluate if Best Value for Money can be achieved by using an Agent or a collaborative tender.